mirthAI/CSA-Net/README.md

     └── train_npz
 ```

-Note:- You can also directly utilize lists folder from utils to handle class imbalance issue for the ProstateX dataset.

 ### 3. Train/Test
 * Please go to the folder "CSANet/" and it's ready for you to train and test the model.
 ```